Most recently updated on February 2, 2024

 After World War Two, the Carrier Corporation established its original headquarters in the Syracuse suburb of DeWitt.
 At its height, the company employed 7,000 people in its offices and factory.
 Carrier eventually moved its headquarters to Florida.
 It closed its plant in 2004 and then its warehouse operations in 2009.
 The company still employs 1,300 local residents at a research and design center.

 Crouse-Hinds began operations here in 1897.
 They’re best known for making traffic signals, among other transportation-related products.
-General Motors had a manufacturing operation in the Syracuse from 1923 until it closed the plant in 1993.
+General Motors had a manufacturing operation in the Syracuse area from 1923 until it closed the plant in 1993.

 New Process Gears, which was once owned by Chrysler, closed its doors in 2012.
 It started out in 1888 as New Process Rawhide Company, making rawhide for gears.
 It eventually graduated to manual transmissions, adapters and compounders.
 The transfer cases the company produced were installed in sports utility vehicles that turned them from two-wheel to four-wheel drive.
 At its height in 2003, New Process Gears had $1.5 billion in sales as well as 4,000 employees and a $5 million weekly payroll.